-MOSTAXI adds over 260 drivers in just 18 months and 17% increase in jobs per driver just a month after go-live
+Mostaxi gains over 260 drivers in just 18 months and increases their number of jobs per driver by 17%, just one month after go-live

-MOSTAXI was founded by the Moscow Government in July 2012 and was operated day-to-day by the Madiv taxi system.
-While it initially focused on government accounts, it now primarily supplies the consumer market.
-MOSTAXI use advanced technologies for both the driver and passenger such as the latest apps and provide free Wi-Fi for the journey.
+Mostaxi was founded by the Moscow Government in July 2012.
+Initially the company operated on the Madiv taxi system and focused on government accounts.
+This has since changed and the company now primarily supplies the consumer market.
+Mostaxi use advanced technologies for both driver and passenger including the latest apps and providing free Wi-Fi during customer journeys.

-In May 2014, Haulmont Technology implemented the Sherlock Taxi Solution into the MOSTAXI fleet of 318 vehicles and within 18 months the fleet grew to 582 vehicles.
-Before Sherlock was implemented, the average number of jobs per day was 1,519, and now with Sherlock’s Auto Allocator, it is currently completing over 3,600 jobs per day.
+In May 2014, Haulmont Technology implemented the Sherlock Taxi Solution into Mostaxi's fleet of 318 vehicles and within 18 months the fleet had grown to 582 vehicles.
+Before Sherlock was implemented, the average number of jobs per day was 1,519, and now with Sherlock’s auto allocator, Mostaxi is completing over 3,600 jobs per day.

-Alongside scalability, MOSTAXI required a huge amount of customisation to support the unique regulatory requirements of the Russian market as well as its own business requirements.
-To meet legal standards, MOSTAXI is required to perform a range of safety checks before allocating drivers a vehicle; including blood-pressure and alcohol tests.
-Shift hours must also be monitored and the system also needed to support MOSTAXI’s vehicle share model which requires drivers to return vehicles to various depots at the end of a shift.
-Out of all the off-the-shelf taxi software available, only Sherlock provided MOSTAXI with flexibility to deliver this level of customisation.
+Alongside scalability, Mostaxi required a huge amount of customisation to support the unique regulatory requirements of the Russian market as well as its own business requirements.
+To meet legal standards, Mostaxi is required to perform a range of safety checks before allocating a vehicle to drivers; including blood-pressure and alcohol tests.
+Shift hours must also be monitored and the system also needed to support Mostaxi’s vehicle share model which requires drivers to return vehicles to various depots at the end of a shift.
+Out of all the off-the-shelf taxi software products available, only Sherlock provided Mostaxi with the flexibility required to deliver this level of customisation.

-In just six months the Sherlock team developed and implemented a highly customised solution.
-An expert Sherlock team were on site throughout the whole go-live process ensuring minimum disruption.
-The legacy system replaced with a ‘big bang’ approach - after a great deal of planning, customisation and testing – this included integrating with Yandex Taxi (a Russian enterprise company like Google) and importing 200,000 Moscow addresses.
+In just six months, the Sherlock team developed and implemented a highly customised solution.
+An expert Sherlock team were on site throughout the whole go-live process to ensure minimum disruption.
+The legacy system was replaced with a ‘big bang’ approach - after a great deal of planning, customisation and testing – this included integrating with Yandex Taxi (a Russian enterprise company like Google) and importing 200,000 Moscow addresses.

 - A new time-based pricing module